Spectral minimal partitions of unbounded metric graphs: Infinite graphs and Schrödinger operators

 when $p=\infty$ we require $\|f\|_\infty := \sup_{e \in \EdgeSet (\HGraph)} \|f|_e\|_\infty$ to be finite.
 We say $f \in L^p_{\loc} (\HGraph)$ is a \emph{locally finite $L^p$-function} if $f|_{B_r(x) \cap \HGraph} \in L^p (B_r(x) \cap \HGraph)$ for \emph{all} $r > 0$ and $x \in \HGraph$.
 The space of continuous functions $C(\HGraph)$ is defined in the usual way, with respect to the natural metric on $\HGraph$.

 Define the Sobolev space

 We similarly define

-for a subgraph $\HGraph$ of $\Graph$; in a slight abuse of notation we will not distinguish between functions on $\HGraph$ which vanish on $\partial\HGraph$ and functions on $\Graph$ which are identically zero outside $\HGraph$.
-For notational simplicity, since the potential $V$ is fixed and we will always be working with this weighted space, we will always write $H^1(\Graph)$ in place of $H^1(\Graph; V)$ and $H^1_0(\HGraph)$ in place of $H^1_0(\HGraph; V)$ for this space, which is equipped with the inner product
+for a subgraph $\HGraph$ of $\Graph$; in a slight abuse of notation we will not distinguish between functions on $\HGraph$ which vanish on $\partial\HGraph$ and their extension by zero to functions on $\Graph$.
+The space $H^1(\HGraph)$ is equipped with the inner product